Dactylanthus taylorii: Description

-Dactylanthus taylorii is a round, warty, tuber-like stem (up to 50cm wide) or haustorium with no roots, which draws nutrients from the roots of its host.
+Dactylanthus taylorii is a round, warty, tuber-like stem (up to 50 cm wide) or haustorium with no roots, which draws nutrients from the roots of its host.
 Its leaves do not photosynthesise, and are reduced to floral bracts.
 Some plants have been aged in excess of 30 years old.
 Dactylanthus prefers damp but not waterlogged soil, and is often found at the head of small streams.
 It parasitises about 30 species of native hardwood trees and shrubs, preferring those growing in secondary forest on the margin of mature podocarp forest.
-Common hosts include patē/seven-finger (Schefflera digitata), five-finger (Pseudopanax arboreus), lemonwood (Pittosporum eugenioides), and putaputaweta (Carpodetus serratus).
+Common hosts include patē/seven-finger (Schefflera digitata), five-finger (Neopanax arboreus), lemonwood (Pittosporum eugenioides), and putaputaweta (Carpodetus serratus).